Maxie Jones

 Maxie Jones is a fictional character from the ABC soap opera General Hospital.
 She is the eldest daughter of supercouple Frisco Jones and Felicia Cummings, raised most of her life by Mac Scorpio.
 The role was first portrayed by Robyn Richards for eleven years, from 1993 to 2004.
 The role was then recast with Kirsten Storms.
-In 2011, Storms took an extended medical leave, resulting in the temporary recasting of the character with Jen Lilley.
-Storms has since returned to the role.
+In 2011, Storms took an extended medical leave, with Jen Lilley assuming the role.
+In 2012, Storms returned to the role.
 In 2009, Storms was nominated for a Daytime Emmy for her portrayal of Maxie Jones.

 Casting

 The character was initially portrayed by child actors Chelsey and Kahley Cuff from 1990 to 1991, Ashley and Jessica Clark from May 22 to November 19, 1992, and Elaine and Melanie Silver from December 24, 1992, to April 22, 1993.
 Robyn Richards then assumed the role on June 4, 1993, and last appeared on December 24, 2001.
 In March 2002, after nine years as the character, ABC announced their decision to release Richards from her contract in order to rapidly age the character, with plans to have actress Danica Stewart take over.
 Stewart debuted on March 13, 2002.
 However, within months, it was announced that the network had chosen to have Richards stay after Stewart was negatively received by viewers.
 Stewart departed on July 16, 2002.
 Richards returned as Maxie on September 3, 2002.
 Richards had made her final appearance on July 16, 2004.

 In March 2005, it was announced that the role had been recast with former Days of Our Lives actress Kirsten Storms, known for her five year stint as Belle Black, who made her debut on May 23, 2005.
 In September 2011, Storms took an extended medical leave for an unspecified amount of time, resulting in the temporary recasting of the character with actress Jen Lilley.
 Storms briefly departed on September 27, 2011, with Lilley debuting on September 28, 2011.
 Four months later, Storms was said to be returning, however, her return was delayed and Lilley announced that she would be remaining in the role for the foreseeable future.
 In June 2012, Storms was rumored to be in potential talks to rejoin the cast.
 The following month, Lilley announced that she had completed her stint as the character.
 In a personal YouTube video, Lilley tearfully thanked her fans, stating: "Thank you for making my departure from GH easier. [...]
 And even though I'm crying, they are happy tears."
 She made her last appearance on August 10, 2012.
 Storms later returned on September 5.